Ankush-Patil99/legal-RAG-eurlex/README.md

 This project implements an end-to-end Legal RAG pipeline for semantic search and question answering over EUR-Lex legal documents from the [LexGLUE (EUR-Lex)](https://huggingface.co/datasets/coastalcph/multi_eurlex) dataset.

-**System Philosophy:** Production-focused ML system with evaluation-first design, reproducibility, scalability, and observability.
+**System Philosophy:** Production-focused ML system with evaluation-aware design, reproducibility, scalability, and observability.
 Not a demo.

 **Pipeline:**
 ```